Lucas Barrios: Loan to Montpellier

 On 12 August 2014, French club Montpellier signed Barrios on a season-long loan, with an option to buy.
 Barrios debuted for Montpellier in Francés Ligue 1 in a 2–0 away loss against Olympique Marseille on 17 August 2014.
 Wearing the number# 10, Barrios was in the starting eleven and was substituted off of the field in the 57th minute for Souleymane Camara.
 Barrios debuted in the Couple de la Ligue on 28 October 2014, in a 1–0 away loss against Ajaccio.
 He played the entire 90 minutes of the fixture.
 He scored his first league goal in the 60th minute of a 4–0 away victory against Rennes on 6 December 2014.
 One week later, Barrios scored in the 16th minute of Montpellier's 3–3 home draw against Lens on 13 December 2014.
 On 17 January 2015, Barrios scored a hat-trick for Montpellier in a 3–2 away victory against Metz.

 Huracán

 In January 2019 he moved to Huracán.

 Retirement and comeback

 On 10 September 2022, he announced his retirement from professional football.
 However, in January 2023 he joined Sportivo Trinidense.

+Retired again

+On 30 December 2024, Barrios announced his retirement from professional football again.